 Strategies for development work

-DMCDD’s strategies for development work in third world countries have been worked out with inspiration from other development agencies as well as with input from representatives from within the member organizations.
-The strategies are built upon the values of DMCDD emphasizing the Christian values and a holistic development approach.
+CKU’s strategies for development work in third world countries have been worked out with inspiration from other development agencies as well as with input from representatives from within the member organizations.
+The strategies are built upon the values of CKU emphasizing the Christian values and a holistic development approach.